datadutch/SnowflakeSnippets/Links.md

 (https://about.gitlab.com/handbook/business-ops/data-team/platform/permifrost/) [Permifrost is a python tool for managing permissions on a Snowflake data warehouse]

+(https://www.mssqltips.com/sqlservertip/6508/copy-data-from-and-to-snowflake-with-azure-data-factory/) [Copy Data from and to Snowflake with Azure Data Factory]

 ##Architecture

 (https://a16z.com/2020/10/15/the-emerging-architectures-for-modern-data-infrastructure/) [Emerging Architectures for Modern Data Infrastructure]